TristanKatwaroo/speed-solver/README.md

 4. Open your web browser and navigate to [http://localhost:5000](http://localhost:5000) to play the game with server-side support.

-   - **Note**: The client is configured to communicate with the Express server running on port 5000.
+   - **Note**: If the Express server is not running, it will save your data in your browser's local storage as a fallback.

 Enjoy the game and happy maze-solving!